- Knowledge Base

 - At the bottom of the dialog box, click Cancel and close to exit the source code.

-In your browser, navigate to the page your form is on and copy the URL.
+- In your browser, navigate to the page your form is on.
+Then, copy the URL.

 - Add a question mark (?) to the end of the page URL.